AlexOrlek/bacterialBercow/README.md

 # Introduction

 Retrieving complete plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
 I previously outlined methods to curate NCBI plasmids ([Orlek _et al_.
 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)).
-Following similar methods, CuratePlasmids allows users to first retrieve putative complete plasmid sequences from NCBI, and then characterise these sequences by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/).
-As a result, genuine complete plasmid sequences can be identified.
-CuratePlasmids also allows users to characterise their in-house assembled sequences to distinguish plasmid and chromosomal contigs.<br>
+Following similar methods, bacterialBercow allows users to first retrieve putative complete plasmid sequences from NCBI, and then characterise these sequences by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/).
+As a result, genuine complete plasmid sequences can be identified. bacterialBercow also allows users to characterise their in-house assembled sequences to distinguish plasmid and chromosomal contigs.<br>

 [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences, and as an online database it comes with nice interactive features.
-However, there are reasons why you may want to use CuratePlasmids instead (see [FAQ](#faq) for details).
-Notably, CuratePlasmids is useful if you want to:
+However, there are reasons why you may want to use bacterialBercow instead (see [FAQ](#faq) for details).
+Notably, bacterialBercow is useful if you want to:
 * Characterise in-house sequence data that has not yet been uploaded to NCBI.
 * Retrive the most up-to-date set of plasmids from NCBI.
 * Identify ['chromid'](https://www.ncbi.nlm.nih.gov/pubmed/20080407) sequences.